 Short answer: Yes!
-Airstream Touring Coaches can generally tow up to 5,000 lbs. and have a Mercedes-Benz hitch, 7 pin trailer plug, and pre-wired brake control.
+Airstream Touring Coaches on the Mercedes-Benz® chassis can generally tow up to 5,000 lbs. and have a Mercedes-Benz hitch, 7 pin trailer plug, and pre-wired brake control.
+Rangeline is rated to tow up to 3,500 lbs.
 Reference each model's specifications page for more details (https://www.airstream.com/touring-coaches/).

 There are many different laws, including speed limit restrictions, having to do with trailer towing.
 Make sure that your vehicle-trailer combination will be legal not only for where you reside, but also for where you’ll be driving.
 A good source for this information can be the State Attorney General, State Police, or local authorities.
 Before you start driving with a trailer, check the trailer’s hitch, breakaway switch, safety chains, electrical connections, lighting, and tires.
 Also, adjust the mirrors to permit an unobstructed view beyond the rear of the trailer.
 If the trailer has brakes using an electric brake controller, start your vehicle and trailer moving slowly, and then apply the brakes manually using the brake controller to be sure the brakes are working properly.
 Read and follow the controller manufacturer’s recommendations.